About Leonie Lockwood

 I don’t advocate massive overnight change because this type of change isn’t normal.
 I believe growth and development occurs through small steps which allow for authentic integration into your current lifestyle.
 Things that no longer help or serve you will automatically just drop away without effort.

 Yoga changed my relationship to myself, ignited my joi de vivre and reinvigorated my mind and body.
+It has my back through good and bad.
 This is the journey I can assist you with, should you choose to make it.
 I no longer think ‘is this it’, but rather how wonderfully expansive life can be if I allow it.
 Life is a work in progress.

 In my time in the homelessness sector, I’ve seen positive changes take place in seemingly intractable people in impossible situations, and I’ve seen countless positive changes in people after doing yoga for a while.
 Yoga changes your relationship to yourself and the world around you, if that’s your desire and you’re willing to take the necessary steps.
 All gems must be polished a little every day to retain their shine and clarity.
 Similarly, yoga helps us polish ourself daily, bringing greater fluidity, strength and clarity to body and mind.